microsoft/OpenAIWorkshop/labs/Lab_Automate_Mailbox_Responses/README.md

 ## Step 1.
 Signin to Azure Portal

+> [!IMPORTANT]
+> Use Edge or Chrome browser when making changes to the logic apps to prevent authorization issues when setting the **Connections** steps to your outlook mailbox

 Go to https://portal.azure.com and enter your credentials

 ## Step 2.
 Deploy Logic App 2 (email-techsupport-integration)